We presented a tax planning program today sponsored by the Washoe County Medical Society as a member benefit.

 When to apply good tax planning

 Good tax planning requires consistent attention year-round.
-Opportunities to influence an outcome expire and can be fleeting.
-Actions almost always must be taken within the calendar year to be reported for that year.
+Opportunities to influence an outcome can be fleeting or expire unnoticed.
+Most actions must be taken within the calendar year to be reported for that year.

-While each year presents an opportunity to act, good tax planning solutions may require multiple years to fully effect.
+While each year presents an opportunity to act, good tax planning solutions may require multiple years to effect fully.

 Beware knee jerk reactions or “quick fixes” designed around a product sale (such as annuities and whole life insurance).